 Bell & Ross is famous for its square watches that mimic an aircraft’s dashboard instruments.
-The BR 03-92 HUD takes that concept a step further by applying the look of a head-up display to its dial.
-Its green-tinted sapphire crystal includes luminescent markers on the corners to complete the HUD effect of information displayed on clear glass.
-With an otherwise all-black ceramic case, the result looks very tactical indeed.
+The BR 03-92 Nightlum takes that concept a step further by applying the look of a glowing instrument panel at night to its dial with ample luminescent paint.
+Against a black dial and housed in an all-black ceramic case, the hands and indices stand out even more and result in strong legibility and a very tactical look, indeed.

 Movement: Sellita SW300-1